 Seasoning: All-purpose Swine Candy

 Description: Good blend of fat and meat to most of the pieces, but could use a little more fat left on them overall.
 Had a little better bark than the brisket did.
-Similar to the brisket, wasn’t overly smoky for the flavoring and could have used some pepper/overall seasoning to come through, but the blend as is, does combine for a sweeter and well rounded flavor that needs no sauce to be enjoyed.
+Similar to the brisket, it wasn’t overly smoky for the flavoring and could have used some pepper/overall seasoning to come through, but the blend, as is, does combine for a sweeter and well-rounded flavor that needs no sauce to be enjoyed.
 Would order again

 Pork Spare Ribs